SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/BMI.md

 8. **Print the BMI** value and category.

+9. **Check if the number of
+people entered has reached the limit**

+    9.1.
+If the number of
+people entered has reached the limit, go to step 10

-9. **Repeat** steps 3 to 7 until the number of people entered is reached.
+    9.2, If the number of people entered hasn't reached the limit, go to step 4

 10. **Stop**